begoon/deno-svelte/README.md

 # Deno Deploy KV editor in Svelte

-NOTE: This application requires Deno Deploy 1.36.4 or later.
+NOTE: This application requires Deno 1.36.4 or later.

 This is a simple KV editor for Deno Deploy KV storage.
 It is written in Svelte.